FastComments/fastcomments-blog/src/content/en/(04-02-2026) The Moderation Page Is Now Live.md

 ### Filter Evaluation

 The transport layer evaluates all moderation filters server-side.
 This includes status filters (needs review, needs approval, spam, flagged, banned), string filters (user ID, page URL, domain), and even text search.
-Quoted text like <div class="code">"exact phrase"</div> does an exact case-insensitive substring match, while unquoted terms do fuzzy case-insensitive matching.
+Quoted text like `"exact phrase"` does an exact case-insensitive substring match, while unquoted terms do fuzzy case-insensitive matching.

 This means if you're filtering for spam comments, you won't get notified about approved comments.
 If you're searching for comments